Robert Koenig (sculptor): Work

-His ongoing monumental woodcarving project 'Odyssey' seeks out temporary exhibition spaces in cathedrals, street corners, town squares, barns and fields in Poland, Ukraine and currently the UK.
-The UK venues include Rochester Cathedral, Portsmouth Cathedral, Salisbury Cathedral, Chichester Cathedral, Worcester Cathedral and York Minster.
-Odyssey consists of an ever expanding group of carved wood male and female figures, each 2.5m tall.
+His monumental woodcarving project 'Odyssey' sought out temporary exhibition spaces in cathedrals, street corners, town squares, barns and fields in Poland, Ukraine and the UK in venues such as Rochester Cathedral, Portsmouth Cathedral, Salisbury Cathedral, Chichester Cathedral, Worcester Cathedral and York Minster.
+Odyssey consisted of an expanding group of carved wood male and female figures, each 2.5m tall.
 These polychromed figures were exhibited in Leutkirch im Allgäu, Baden-Württemberg, Germany in 2013.
-As of 2019 there are 46 figures in the Odyssey touring group.
-There are a further 5 Odyssey figures which were created for each of the five exhibition venues in Germany between 2013-17.
+As of 2019, there were 46 figures in the Odyssey touring group.
+A further 5 Odyssey figures were created for each of the five exhibition venues in Germany between 2013-17.

-Since 1996 Robert Koenig has collaborated closely with the Museum Dwory Karwacjanow and Gladyszow in the town of Gorlice in South East Poland.
-He has held exhibitions there in 1997, 2001 and 2004 and in the nearby town of Tarnow in 1998 and 2004.
-He is a regular Polish English translator of their art catalogues and associated texts and information boards.
-He is also helping to set up art workshops and symposiums for UK participants at the newly restored Renaissance castle of Szymbark.
+From 1996, Koenig collaborated closely with the Museum Dwory Karwacjanow and Gladyszow in the town of Gorlice in South East Poland.
+He held exhibitions there in 1997, 2001 and 2004 and in the nearby town of Tarnow in 1998 and 2004.
+He was a regular Polish–English translator of their art catalogues and associated texts and information boards.
+He also helped set up art workshops and symposiums for UK participants at the restored Renaissance castle of Szymbark.

 Work in public and private collections in United Kingdom, USA, France, Italy, Malta, Sweden, Germany, Greece, China and Poland.